We Stop Ground Squirrels Before They Cost You Thousands

 Cost depends on the size of your property and the severity of the infestation.

-Smith’s offers flat-rate monthly programs with automatic traps, making year-round control predictable and affordable.
+Smith’s offers flat-rate monthly programs with automatic traps and 100% satisfaction guarantee, making year-round control predictable and affordable.

 Yes.
 Because ground squirrels breed quickly (5-8 babies per litter) and never hibernate, ongoing control is the only way to prevent reinfestations.